Murad039/Test/Readme.md

-Learning git amd github as a beginner
+Learning git amd github as a beginner.